ktogias/HelloService/README.md

 Provides a json api to get the "hello" string

-## How to build:
+## How to build production image:

-podman build -t hello .
+ podman build -t hello-prod -f Dockerfile.prod

-## How to run:
+## How to run production image:

-podman run --publish 8080:80 hello
+podman run --publish 8080:80 hello-prod

-## View in browser:
+## View production in browser:

 http://localhost:8080